 Have a fun day at Huis Ten Bosch (ハウステンボス)

 Have you ever thought of visiting Amsterdam in Japan?

 If you love amusement park or looking for interesting things to do in Nagasaki, take a train to Huis Ten Bosch – a Dutch theme park in Sasebo Nagasaki.

 If you’re a nature lover, why not take a journey to experience the Kujukushima islands when you are around Sasebo?

 Kujukushima is translated as 99 islands, which are the charming scattered little islands in Sasebo, Nagasaki Prefecture.
 Those islands are also seen on the opening credits of the famous Tom Cruise film “The Last Samurai.”

-You can book Kujukushima sightseeing cruise ticket and explore the beautiful natural wonders of Kujukushima islands with a 50-minute ride on the Pearl Queen (a white, multi-deck ferry) or Pirate Boat Mirai (the first electric-powered eco-boat).
+You can book the Kujukushima sightseeing cruise ticket and explore the beautiful natural wonders of the Kujukushima islands with a 50-minute ride on the Pearl Queen (a white, multi-deck ferry) or Pirate Boat Mirai (the first electric-powered eco-boat).